Kubernetes Universal Declarative Operator (KUDO) provides a declarative approach to building production-grade Kubernetes operators.

-- Get the Plan status from the KUDO Kafka Operator.
+- Get the Plan status from the KUDO Zookeeper Operator.

-Here is a status summary of all plans after installation in the KUDO Kafka Operator
+Here is a status summary of all plans after installation in the KUDO Zookeeper Operator

 deployplan status of

-COMPLETEindicates that KUDO Kafka has deployed successfully and is healthy.
+COMPLETEindicates that KUDO Zookeeper has deployed successfully and is healthy.

 If any issues are encountered during the above, refer to the Troubleshooting section.

-The complete list of KUDO Kafka Parameters can be found under detailed parameter descriptions.
+The complete list of KUDO Zookeeper Parameters can be found under detailed parameter descriptions.

-The current parameter set can be retrieved using the kubectl command in conjunction with two additional tools:
+The current parameters set can be retrieved using the kubectl command with the two additional tools:

-To retrieve the current parameters, issue the following command in the terminal with appropriate
+To retrieve the current parameters, use the following command in the terminal with appropriate

 INSTANCE value set: